rwxrob/notes/Fitness/Performance adventure cycling FTW.md

 In fact, it was on one of these 5-hour training rides on the weekend on mostly the same farm roads I use for training every day that I asked a rather obvious question, "What if I went straight instead of returning home?"
 I had also started fueling based on what I could find and buy rather than carry.
 It was also the first time I had ever even been to Cleveland, NC and I felt that child-like obsession with unlocking new areas of the map to which I'd never been.
 When I got home I imagined stretching out the Strava route spaghetti string to see what it could reach.
 That's when I knew.
 I could do the exact same endurance training rides and just stay overnight in a hotel and do another the next day to come home.
 Hell, I wouldn't even need to bring a change of clothes.
 I could just rinse them all out and sleep (like a rock after such rides) in the buff and get up the next day and put the same stuff back on.

 The realization that I didn't even really need a pack at all do this stuff blew my mind.
-All I had to do was limit where I went each day and make sure that I stopped someplace with a hotel.
+All I had to do was limit where I went each day and make sure that I stopped someplace with a hotel, two things that barely qualify as adventure other than not knowing in advance all the details of either.

+The next mental leap wasn't hard.
+"What if I did add a rack/pack?"